 New Year’s Eve is celebrated with fireworks all over Italy and often with music and dancing in the main square of a town or city.
 Bonfires are still lit in some towns, especially smaller places in the south, and in some places a straw figure of an old man is thrown into the fire at midnight.
-Many nightclubs and restaurants have special New Year’s Eve events too.
+Many nightclubs and restaurants have special New Year’s Eve dinners or events.

 Ringing in the New Year in Rome

+Top places to see fireworks (starting at midnight) are on the Pincio above Piazza del Popolo, in main squares, on bridges, or at the top of one of Rome’s hills.
 Live outdoor music and dancing can be found in several places in Rome, starting around 8 or 9PM and lasting until after midnight.
-Top spots to go are usually the Circus Maximus, Piazza del Popolo, and via dei Fori Imperiali, the street that runs by the Roman Forum to the Colosseum (note: these may be cancelled for 2016/2017 New Year’s Eve).
-Of course nightclubs throughout the city have music, dancing, and special events.
+Top spots to go are usually the Circus Maximus, Piazza del Popolo, and via dei Fori Imperiali, the street that runs by the Roman Forum to the Colosseum.
+Nightclubs throughout the city have music, dancing, and special events.
 A classical music concert is usually held in the square by the Quirinale at 11PM and several theaters have symphonies or opera.

 For a complete guide to what to do, see Rome New Year’s Eve on Romewise.